Governance Committee Charter

 The committee shall:

-6. Consult broadly with members of the board when considering candidates for nomination as chair of the board.
+- Consult broadly with members of the Board when considering candidates for nomination as chair of the board.

-7. Meet and formally agree to nominate at a board meeting the persons recommended by the committee for election as trustees, officers, members of committees and chairs of committees, after having circulated to the trustees, at least fifteen days in advance of the applicable meeting as required by the bylaws, written notification of the committee's intent to make the nomination, along with such information about the nominee as may be relevant.
-(Recent practice has been to inform the board at least one meeting in advance that an individual is under serious consideration for nomination as a trustee.)
+- Meet and formally agree to nominate at a board meeting the persons recommended by the committee for election as trustees, officers, members of committees and chairs of committees, after having circulated to the trustees, at least fifteen days in advance of the applicable meeting as required by the bylaws, written notification of the committee's intent to make the nomination, along with such information about the nominee as may be relevant.

-10. Maintain minutes of committee meetings and make periodic reports to the Board, with the understanding that some deliberations of the committee must be treated as confidential.
+deliberations. - Maintain minutes of committee meetings and make periodic reports to the board